Blendify/blender-manual/blender_docs/manual/data_system/the_outliner.rst

 When you select an object in the list this way, it is selected and becomes the active object in all other 3D Views.
-Use this feature to find objects in your 3D View, select them in the *Outliner*, then zoom to them with :kbd:`Numpad.` or if you don't have a numpad, snap and center your cursor on them via :kbd:`Shift-S` *→ Cursor → Selection*, and then :kbd:`C`.
+Use this feature to find objects in your 3D View, select them in the *Outliner*, then zoom to them with :kbd:`NumpadPeriod` or if you don't have a numpad, snap and center your cursor on them via :kbd:`Shift-S` *→ Cursor → Selection*, and then :kbd:`C`.